gershnik/intrusive_shared_ptr/README.md

 ### Support for weak pointers

 Continuing on the base class theme, when doing intrusive reference counting, supporting (or not) weak pointers is the responsibility of the counted class.
 Supporting weak pointers also usually involves tradeoffs in terms of performance or memory consumption.
-This library allows to enable a decent implementation of weak pointers via policy based design.
+This library base class allows user to enable a decent implementation of weak pointers via policy based design.

 ## Integration